Ibraheem-Ahmad/lobbiwaitlist/replit.md

-# Lobbi - Social Discovery App
+# Frenz - Social Discovery App

 ## Overview

-Lobbi is a map-based social discovery application designed to help users find activities, join lobbies, and meet new people in their city.
+Frenz is a map-based social discovery application designed to help users find activities, join lobbies, and meet new people in their city.
 The project is currently in development with a landing page and waitlist functionality implemented.
 The application features a modern React frontend with a Node.js/Express backend, using PostgreSQL for data persistence and Drizzle ORM for database operations.

 ## User Preferences